 In Australia, it’s illegal to drive with any amount of THC in your system – that means that the roadside tests which are used (saliva swabs, blood, and urine tests) are not testing for impairment, but simply the presence of THC.

-Our patients ask us all the time – what if I take a THC medication at nighttime, and drive or work the next day?
+What if a THC medication is taken at nighttime, and someone drives or works the next day?
 Will THC show up in a drug test?

 Although the current saliva test used by Australian police is a very imperfect one for detecting THC (read another study by the Lambert Institute published in the journal Drug Testing and Analysis) it’s still possible, and technically, you’re breaking the law.

 The Study showed false negative rates were 9 percent and 16 percent for the two devices used in but they also sometimes gave a positive result when saliva THC concentrations were very low or negligible (false positive rate of 5 percent and 10 percent).

 That said, if you’re using THC products, you may pass a saliva swab, but THC is definitely going to show up in your urine or blood and can potentially impact your insurance policy if an accident were to occur.

 What we know is that THC is lipophilic (fat-loving) which means it can store in your fat cells – sometimes up to a month later depending on frequency and levels of use, which could lead to the potential for a failed drug test weeks after your last dose.